JayaraniArunachalam/SQL_The_Great_Pizza_Analytics_Challenge/README.md

 4️⃣ Insights

-All interpretations are stored in .jpg formats
+All interpretations are stored in .jpg / .csv formats